 Sources for images: National Cancer Institute and Susan G. Komen

 A CBE should be performed by a health care provider well trained in the technique (this may be a physician, nurse practitioner or other medical staff).
 Not all providers have this training.

-Starting at age 20, CBE is part of routine breast cancer screening for women.
-CBE continues to be part of routine screening, even after you begin having mammograms, CBE complements these screenings.
+Starting at age 20, CBE is generally recommended as part of breast cancer screening for women.
+CBE continues to be part of routine screening, even after you begin having mammograms.